* Disney Dream is company's third cruise ship

 * Bigger ship offers chance of higher profit margins

 * Fourth Disney ship expected to set sail in 2012

 By Barbara Liston

 ORLANDO, Fla., Jan.
-5 (Reuters Life!) - Walt Disney Co. rolled out a new 4,000-passenger cruise liner, joining other cruise operators in adding bigger and potentially more profitable ships to their fleets.
+4 Walt Disney Co. rolled out a new 4,000-passenger cruise liner on Tuesday, joining other cruise operators in adding bigger and potentially more profitable ships to their fleets.

-Disney operates several ships catering to the family entertainment segment.
+Disney (DIS.N), a niche player in the international retail cruise business, operates several ships catering to the family entertainment segment.

 The new Disney Dream, which cost more than $900 million and features a high-speed water slide that takes riders out over the side of the ship and back, docked in Port Canaveral in central Florida in preparation for its Jan.
 26 maiden Caribbean cruise.

 The Dream is the third ship in the Disney Cruise Line fleet following the launch of the Disney Magic and the Disney Wonder in the late 1990s.
 A fourth ship, the Disney Fantasy, is under construction and scheduled for its maiden voyage in March 2012.

 "The bigger ships take you in the direction of a better return on your investment," said Janet Brashear, an analyst at Bernstein Research.
 "Even though Disney is a small player, they outpunch their weight by the fact they have a strong known brand."